yammerjp/optruck/README.md

 **Note:** This project is currently under active development and not yet stable.

-optruck is a CLI tool for managing secrets and creating templates with 1Password.
-It helps you upload secrets to 1Password Vaults and generate restoration templates.
+optruck is a CLI tool that streamlines secret management with 1Password by providing a simple way to upload secrets and generate restoration templates.

 ## Features

 - Upload secrets from environment files or Kubernetes Secrets to 1Password
 - Generate restoration templates from 1Password items
-- Mirror secrets (upload and generate templates in one command)
 - Support for both environment file and Kubernetes Secret formats
 - Interactive mode for selecting items, accounts, and vaults